zm6148/PLM_DC/README.md

 # PLM data challenge

-> Prediction results on test data can be visualized here: [Web app](http://dataengineermz.club/)
+> Prediction results on test data can be visualized here: [web app](http://dataengineermz.club/)

 ## Table of Contents